 What’s The Difference?

-Electric appliances like stoves and central a/c units weren’t common so electrical service size was usually much smaller than today.
+Electric appliances weren’t common so electrical service size was usually much smaller than today.

-Efficiency, consistency, and safety weren’t front and center, so today’s INSURANCE COMPANIES (and certain loan programs) sometimes need extra assurance that these things – and others – are up to snuff before you get a policy.
+Efficiency, consistency, and safety weren’t front and center, so insurance companies (and certain loan programs) also sometimes need proof that these areas – and others – are up to snuff before you get insured.

-Now, put a historic home in the country where updates happen slowly and building codes might not even exist, and suddenly you’re back in the wild west.
+Now, place this historic home in the country where updates happen slowly, repair work gets sloppy, and building codes might not even exist, and suddenly you’re back in the wild west.

-Here’s what goes into an EXHAUSTIVE Kansas City home inspection designed to uncover maximum defects for maximum return on your investment with minimum risk and confusion:
+Here’s what goes into the most deliberate, detailed, and exhaustive Kansas City home inspection that’s been designed to uncover maximum defects for maximum return on your investment while giving you minimum risk, loss, and confusion:

 This of the visible and readily available defects in and around a home.

-While there are roughlythe home inspector must check, our 100% inspection in and around the home (depending on the home).
+While there are roughlythe home inspector must check, our 100% inspection averages 2000 items in and around the home (depending on the home).